 If you have long tried to stop using drugs and alcohol with no success, or if you are living with co-occurring issues that are stopping you from being successful in an outpatient or short-term drug addiction treatment program, then long-term rehab may be the right choice for you.

 (January 2018) Treatment Approaches for Drug Addiction.
-National Institute on Drug Abuse. from https://www.drugabuse.gov/publications/drugfacts/treatment-approaches-drug-addiction
+National Institute on Drug Abuse. from from https://www.drugabuse.gov/publications/drugfacts/treatment-approaches-drug-addiction

 (January 2018) Types of Treatment Programs.
-National Institute on Drug Abuse. from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/drug-addiction-treatment-in-united-states/types-treatment-programs
+National Institute on Drug Abuse. from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/drug-addiction-treatment-in-united-states/types-treatment-programs

 (June 2014) Treatment.
-National Institutes of Health. from https://www.drugabuse.gov/related-topics/treatment
+National Institutes of Health. from from https://www.drugabuse.gov/related-topics/treatment

 (September 2016) Benefits of peer support groups in the treatment of addiction.
 Substance Abuse and Rehabilitation. from from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5047716/